Providing Legal Help When Medication Errors Cause Serious Harm

-If you have been injured due to prescription mistake, turn to our medication error lawyers at Walborsky & Bradley, PLLC.
-Serving clients in the Panama City, Florida, area, we aggressively stand up for the rights of patients who are suffering from the aftereffects of medical malpractice, including pharmacy and prescription errors.
+If you have been injured due to prescription mistake, turn to our medication error lawyers at Walborsky Bradley & Fleming, PLLC.
+Serving clients in the Pensacola, Florida, area, we aggressively stand up for the rights of patients who are suffering from the aftereffects of medical malpractice, including pharmacy and prescription errors.

 To learn more about your rights and options after suffering an injury or losing a loved one due to a medical mistake, call our firm at or contact us online.

 Prescription Errors Made By Physicians

 Doctors need to be precise and thorough in their review of your current medications to ensure that any additional prescriptions will not have adverse interactions.
 When physicians prescribe the wrong medication, an incorrect dose or the wrong dosing instructions, patients’ lives are at risk.
 Our skilled attorneys work tirelessly to hold doctors responsible for medication errors that may result in a range of injuries, including the worsening of a current condition, liver damage, kidney damage, heart attack, stroke or other life-altering illnesses.